AboutScienceNewsContact

 Board of Directors

-MindImmune’s Board of Directors bring broad scientific, executive, and venture finance experience in neuroscience drug discovery and development to company governance.
+MindImmune’s Board of Directors consists of leaders with broad scientific, executive, and venture finance experience.

 Brad Margus